haerski/mortality/report.md

 `hes`, `hes_uns`, `str_hes` | percentage of the zip population that are vaccine hesitant, hesitant or unsure, and strongly hesistan respectively

 # Data exploration and motivation
-Since the pandemic started, our client claims increased dramatically.
+Since the pandemic started, our clients' claims increased dramatically.
 In normal times, we expect an Actual-to-Expected ratio close to 1.
 As we can see below, this doesn't apply in times of pandemic.